Mountain Gorilla Families of Uganda, The Habituated Gorilla Groups

 Below is a List of the Habituated Gorilla Groups and where they are located

-The groups listed below are those currently available for Gorilla Tracking within Uganda
+The groups listed below are those currently available for Gorilla safaris within Uganda

 Buhoma Area of Bwindi Impenetrable Forest